Portland Personal Injury Attorney

 Negotiations can occur at any point during the personal injury process.
 These discussions are an attempt for you and the at-fault party or defendant to come to a settlement agreement before your lawsuit is filed or goes to trial.

-Usually, negotiations take place between you, your attorney, the defendant, and the defendant’s lawyer.
-If you are pursuing an insurance claim, the defendant’s insurance company representative will participate in negotiations.
+Usually, negotiations take place between the team of you, your attorney, the defendant, and the defendant’s lawyer.
+If you are pursuing an insurance claim, the insurance company’s representative will participate in negotiations.

-If negotiations are successful, you will reach a settlement and your case will conclude.
-Your case will proceed in the lawsuit or insurance claims process if you are unable to reach an agreement.
+If negotiations are successful, you will reach a settlement and your team and your case will conclude.
+Your case will proceed in the lawsuit or insurance company claims process if you are unable to reach an agreement.

 Mediation